-5.3.1 Scenario 1 - Querying the OA for definition of terms
+2.3.1 Scenario 1 - Definition of Terms Querying

-This scenario shows the usage of an Ontology Agent to access definition of terms when using large linguistic ontologies.
+This scenario shows the usage of an Ontology Agent to access definition of terms when using large linguistic ontologies:

-Let's consider an agent B able to index pictures based on their captions and send them on a demand basis.
+Let's consider Agent B able to index pictures based on their captions and send them on a demand basis:

-An agent A, which for instance is a user interface agent, is willing to get pictures of "diseased citrus" for its user, who is a "farmer" and wants to discover a diagnosis for his citrus trees.
-A, then, requests B, to send pictures of "diseased citrus" by referring to a given domain ontology, e.g. the "farmer" ontology.

-B discovers that no pictures under the name "citrus" are available.
-Before sending the answer to A, B queries the appropriate OA (where the "farmer" ontology resides) to obtain sub-species of "citrus" (may be also sub-species of the "diseased" property) within the given ontology.

-OA answers B that "oranges" and "lemon" are sub-species of "citrus".

-Then, B finds pictures of "diseased lemon" and "diseased orange" and sends them to the agent A.

-The scenario might continue with the user, i.e. the farmer, looking at the several pictures and finding a match with the problem his trees have.
-Found the problem, may be he then asks the agent A to find for a diagnosis and a cure for it.
+- 1. Agent A, which for instance is a user interface agent, is willing to get pictures of diseased citrus for its user, who is a farmer and wants to discover a diagnosis for his citrus trees.
+Agent A, then, requests Agent B, to send pictures of diseased citrus by referring to a given domain ontology, for example, the farmer ontology. - 2.
+Agent B discovers that no pictures under the name citrus are available.
+Before sending the answer to Agent A, Agent B queries the appropriate OA (where the farmer ontology resides) to obtain sub-species of citrus (which may be also sub-species of the diseased property) within the given ontology. - 3.
+The OA answers Agent B, informing it that oranges and lemon are sub-species of citrus. - 4.
+Then, Agent B finds pictures of diseased lemon and diseased orange and sends them to the Agent A. - 5.
+The scenario might continue with the user, that is, the farmer, looking at the several pictures and finding a match with the problem his trees have.
+When he has found the problem, he may then ask Agent A to find a diagnosis and a cure for it.
 Even in this case, the service provided by the OA might be useful again.

-The existence of an explicit declarative ontology managed by an external agent, the OA, allows B to concentrate on its actual task, indexing and sending pictures, more than on the maintenance of the ontology itself.
-The agent B may also be more light-weighted as it is not necessary to encode in its code all the ontology but relations and definition of concepts can be accessed on demand by querying the OA.
+6. The existence of an explicit declarative ontology managed by an external agent, the OA, allows Agent B to concentrate on its actual task of indexing and sending pictures rather than on the maintenance of the ontology itself.
+Agent B may also be more light-weight as it is not necessary for it to encode all the ontology since relations and definition of concepts can be accessed on demand by querying the OA.

-Even the agent A may need to access the same OA, for instance to explain to its user the type of "diseased" is in the figure.
+Even Agent A may need to access the same OA, for instance to explain to its user the type of diseased as in the figure.

-5.3.2 Scenario 2 - selecting a shared ontology
+2.3.2 Scenario 2 - Shared Ontology Selection

-Agent_SP is the Service Provider for electronic commerce of a given merchant.
-It has simple behaviors referring to the "sell-products" ontology.
-It has other more complex behaviors referring to the "sell-wholesale-products" ontology.
-The complex behaviors are designed as extensions of the simple ones.
-The "sell-wholesale-products" ontology is defined explicitly in an ontology server (e.g. Ontolingua) as an extension of the "sell-products" ontology.
+Agent SP is the service provider for electronic commerce of a given merchant.
+It has simple behaviours referring to the sell-products ontology.
+It has other more complex behaviours referring to the sell-wholesale-products ontology.
+The complex behaviours are designed as extensions of the simple ones.
+The sell-wholesale-products ontology is defined explicitly in an ontology server (for example, Ontolingua) as an extension of the sell-products ontology.

-The ontology server is accessible by agents of a given FIPA compliant platform through an Ontology Agent named OA1.
-Following the FIPA ontologies naming scheme, these two ontologies are named as follows: OA1@iiop://cnet.fr/sell-products and OA1@iiop://cnet.fr/sell-wholesale-product.
+The ontology server is accessible by agents of a given FIPA compliant platform through an OA named OA1.
+Following the FIPA ontologies naming scheme, these two ontologies are named as follows: sell-products and sell-wholesale-product.
 Both of these ontologies refer to the electronic commerce domain.

-Agent_SP would like to sell products.
-It makes a call for proposal using a CFP communicative act; the content of this communicative act refers to the OA1@iiop://cnet.fr/sell-wholesale-products ontology.
-Agent_C is a Customer.
-It has only simple behaviors referring to the OA1@iiop://cnet.fr/sell-products ontology.
-Agent-C does not know the OA1@iiop://cnet.fr/sell-wholesale-products ontology and as a consequence has no precise idea of the purpose of this Call-For-Proposals.
-However Agent_C believes that the Call-For-Proposals of Agent_SP is interesting to it, for instance because:
+Agent SP would like to sell products.
+It makes a call for proposal using a call-for-proposals (CFP) communicative act (see [FIPA00042]); the content of this communicative act refers to the sell-wholesale-products ontology.

+Agent C is a customer.
+It has only simple behaviours referring to the sell-products ontology.
+Agent C does not know the sell-wholesale-products ontology and as a consequence has no precise idea of the purpose of this CFP.
+However Agent C believes that the CFP of Agent SP is interesting to it, for instance because: